evuez/0x1f41b/README.md

 ## Operators

-Note: *value* refers to an 8-bites integer.
+Note: *value* refers to a signed 8-bits integer.

  - `🍱`: Assign a value to a single character name,
  - `🍳`: Addition operator,